-Each UCF Film editing workstation comes equipped with USB 3.0, Thunderbolt, and Firewire 800 interfaces to communicate with your hard drive.
+Each UCF Film editing workstation comes equipped with USB 3.0 and Thunderbolt interfaces to communicate with your hard drive.

 UCF Film does not require a particular hard drive model, manufacture, or vendor, but we do strongly recommend that students buy a hard drive that meets our minimum specifications to ensure that their equipment works properly with HD video editing workstations.
 Make sure they rotate at least 7,200 rpm; have at least a USB 3.0 interface; and have adequate reviews regarding cooling, bit rate, seek time, and overall durability.
 A drive with just a USB 2.0 interface can not support the proper playback and editing of most high definition and 2K video.
 Check out our External Hard Drive Storage 101 Guide to learn more about the technology and language of hard drives.
 Here are some suggested models for you to purchase: